Bosun2023/SQL_Project/QA.md

 ----------------------------------

 --6.
 Data Consistency and Accuracy:
---Check if the total revenue in the analytics table matches the sum of individual revenue values:
+--Checked if the total revenue in the analytics table matches the sum of individual revenue values:

 ```SQL
 SELECT SUM(revenue) AS total_revenue_in_table,